-Today it is common to wear a watch on one’s wrist, but it was a different story around 100 years ago.
+Today it is common for a man to wear a watch on his wrist, but it was a different story around 100 years ago.
 World War I, which started in 1914 and ended in 1918, brought to the battlefield much that was new — airplanes, mustard gas, military tanks.
-It also brought something new to civilian society: wristwatches, which had become military-issue equipment, supplanted pocketwatches in popularity.
+It also brought something new to civilian society: wristwatches, formerly restricted to ladies, became military-issue equipment, supplanting pocketwatches in popularity among gentlemen.
 Soldiers returning home from the war brought their wristwatch-wearing habit with them, thus beginning the fascinating history of the wristwatch, an invention that has become an integral part of our modern life.
 In this article, you’ll discover 10 milestone moments from the first 100 years of the wristwatch’s history.
-It is an excerpt of the article “A Wristwatch Timeline,” which you can download from the WatchTime Shop.
+It is an excerpt of the feature “A Wristwatch Timeline,” which you can download from the WatchTime Shop.

 1915: Breitling launches one of the first wrist-worn chronographs.
 It features something new: a push-piece at 2 o’clock, separate from the winding crown, rather than integrated into it as on the pocketwatch chronographs of the time.